 On your journey southwards along the promenade with the sea on your right, you’ll come to South Pier next.

-The next door neighbour to South Pier is the Sandcastle Waterpark.
-There you can enjoy slides and rides whatever the weather!
+South Piers next door neighbour is Sandcastle Waterpark where you can enjoy slides and rides, whatever the weather!

 Continue along the promenade and there’s a row of shops painted in different colours.
 They’re part of the Pleasure Beach.